DocumentWDP-6

 • Semantic meanings associated with specific ranges

-• Guidance on when to apply conventions vs deviate
+• Guidance on when to apply conventions versus when to deviate

 • Examples demonstrating appropriate and inappropriate usage